Headshots / Photography

 Sarah’s A.D.D brain thrived on the stimulation that came from inmates learning how to write magazine-style articles.
 She grew fond of regaling people with the prisoners’ stories, though she learned that many of the stories and topics were quite limited and occasionally inappropriate.
 Who knew?
 Sarah did learn a modicum of diplomacy via explaining to writers, like one proud aunt celebrating her nephew’s ability to hide entire cartons of cigarettes within his person, that their “current content is interesting but limited and in need of further development.”
 To squelch her growing interest in cigars and flavored chewing tobacco, Sarah moved on to mentoring special needs writers.

 Growing up in households of abuse, poverty, and mental illness undoubtedly marred Sarah.
-However, being sidelined from much of life via debilitating, chronic neck and back pain, Sarah desperately reached out to friendly and helpful New Agers.
+However, being sidelined from much of life via debilitating, chronic neck and back pain, Sarah desperately & unwittingly reached out to friendly and helpful New Agers.
 Desperate and finding some pain alleviation, Sarah became certified in reiki (much to her embarrassment now!) and slipped into a few other New Age/Occult practices that were bizarre and dangerous.

 The evolution of literary examination in Sarah’s life changed as well and has shaped a passionate adventure where Sarah explores how one should live in light of gleaned biblical truths and ponderings.
 This is precisely how “Christian underwear” became a tagline for how she lives her Christian faith and a symbol for being prepared when you are in the world but not of the world.